-(b) Content of responseAnswer.
+(b) Answer.
 If a matter is not admitted, the answer must specifically deny it or state in detail why the answering party cannot truthfully admit or deny it.
-A denial must fairly respond to the substance of the matter; and when good faith requires that a party gualify an answer or deny only a part of a matter, the answer must specify the part admitted and gualify or deny the rest.
+A denial must fairly respond to the substance of the matter; and when good faith requires that a party qualify an answer or deny only a part of a matter, the answer must specify the part admitted and qualify or deny the rest.
 The answering party may assert lack of knowledge or information as a reason for failing to admit or deny only if the party states that it has made reasonable inquiry and that the information it knows or can readily obtain is insufficient to enable it to admit or deny.
-Unless the responding party states an objection or asserts a privilege, the responding party must specifically admit or deny the request or explain in detail the reasons that the responding party cannot admit or deny the request.
-A response must fairly meet the substance of the request.
-The responding party may qualify an answer, or deny a request in part, only when good faith requires.
-Lack of information or knowledge is not a proper response unless the responding party states that a reasonable inquiry was made but that the information known or easily obtainable is insufficient to enable the responding party to admit or deny.
-An assertion that the request presents an issue for trial is not a proper response.